aidalgo/principles-ai-foundry-agent/src/csharp/README.md

 # Principles Agent - C# Guide

-This README provides instructions on how to set up and run the C# version of the Principles Agent application, which creates a multi-agent system to answer questions about company principles in both English and Brazilian Portuguese.
+This README provides instructions on how to set up and run the C# version of the Principles Agent application.
+This sample demonstrates how to create and orchestrate multiple agents using Azure AI Foundry with C#, creating a multi-agent system to answer questions about company principles in both English and Brazilian Portuguese.

 ## Prerequisites